openjdk/amber-docs/site/guides/exhaustiveness-guide.md

    The javadoc for `Attribute` omits inaccessible subtypes, triggering the "(not exhaustive)" note.)_

  - The sealed class has many permitted subtypes, and the client wants to handle only a small subset of these.
-In this case, listing all the permitted subtypes would likely be low-value ceremony.
-(Switches that pick off a small number of cases and ignore the rest are analogous to unbalanced `if` statements, just handling more than one condition.)
+In this situation, listing all the permitted subtypes would likely be low-value ceremony, while picking off a small number of subtypes and ignoring the rest is analogous to an unbalanced `if` statement.
+This is best seen when a sealed type has many subtypes: `sealed interface A permits A1, A2, A3, A4, ...
+A100 { }` -- a match-all `case A` is reasonable.

-Further, even if all subtypes are handled by their own `case`, it may sometimes be needed to use a match-all `case` anyway, to provide custom error handling in the event of unexpected change.
+Further, even if all subtypes are handled by their own `case`, it may sometimes be necessary to use a match-all `case` anyway, to provide custom error handling in the event of unexpected change.
 However, we should be aware that this is giving up much of the compile-time type safety that sealed types afford.